wal-yan/target-methylseq-qc/README.md

 ### Test profiles

 Two built-in test profiles are available in target-methylseq-qc pipeline for each mode of execution.
-These profiles can be used to run tests on the relevant infrastructure using the bundled test datasets , helping users to identify and resolve any infrastructural issue before the actual analysis stage.

-Two built-in test profiles are available in target-methylseq-qc pipeline for each mode of execution.
 These profiles can be used to run tests on the relevant infrastructure using the bundled test datasets ([published on Zenodo](https://doi.org/10.5281/zenodo.13597863)), to help users identify and resolve any infrastructural issue before the analysis stage.